-If you can't view the screenshot clearly please zoom in!
+If you can't view the screenshot below clearly please zoom in!

 On the Intra-Day Demand Graph, the green line represents forecasted customer demand, and the blue bars show the number of employees scheduled.
 The information contained here will form the basis for your rota.
 The graph displays in 15 or 30 minute intervals.

-Once this is done and you're ready to create your rota, navigate to The Scheduler and click Auto-schedule in the top right corner.
+When you're ready to create your rota, click Auto-schedule in the top right corner.

 In a matter of seconds Rotageek will generate your near optimal schedule.
 All you need to do then is click Approve Changes to finalise the rota.
 Easy peasy!